Velox Docs

 For example:

-• Club-only sessions may only be visible to members
+• Club-specific sessions may only be visible to members

-• Admin roles are usually assigned within a club
+• Roles are typically assigned within a specific club

-A user may have different roles in different clubs.
+A user can have different roles in different clubs.

 A note on simplicity

-If someone can already perform a task in real life (for example, managing squads or helping shooters), Velox aims to reflect that responsibility without adding unnecessary steps.
+If someone already performs a task in your club (such as managing squads or assisting shooters), Velox aims to support that role naturally.

-If you are unsure which role someone needs, starting with the Member / Shooter role is always safe.
+If you are unsure which role to assign, starting with Member / Shooter is always a safe default.

 What’s next?

-Now that you understand roles and permissions, the next step is seeing how Velox fits into the actual session and match day flow.
+Now that you understand roles and permissions, the next step is seeing how Velox fits into a real session flow.

 👉 Continue to: How Velox Fits Into Match Day

 Have an idea, suggestion, or something that feels unclear?
-We’re actively improving Velox, and feedback from shooters, ROs, and match directors is always welcome.
-You can reach out to us directly here.
+We’re actively improving Velox, and feedback from shooters, ROs, match directors, and club admins is always welcome.
+You can contact us directly here.